solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 This section explains common cloud application architectures and Azure services.
 While these services are not directly related to MySQL, they are often used in modern Azure applications.
-This content provides the fundamental understanding of the common Azure development resources.
+This content provides a fundamental understanding of the common Azure development resources.
 Subsequent material will reference these Azure services heavily.